 The University of Alabama head coach considered stepping away from coaching for a year to be with his wife.
 She encouraged him to stay on the sideline.
 Nate credits his Christian faith for helping his wife and giving him motivation to grow.

+In 2021, Oats was rumored to be the head coach griping about the quality of the food in a text to college basketball reporter Matt Orlander while quarantining for March Madness.
 As we all know, the Internet is a place where thoughts are fully formed and consequences are weighed out.
 One social media user snapped at Oats' complaints by referencing a photo with Oats and Crystal the day before she started chemotherapy.
-Mrs.

 The account and tweet have since been deleted.

 As a coach, the ups and downs of the game are part of the job.
 When the downs come his way, Alabama basketball coach Nate Oats has a source of motivation to persevere.

 The men's basketball coach started his head coaching career at Romulus High School near Detroit.
 He led the team to a state title and earned multiple coach of the year awards.

 After 11 years, he jumped to the NCAA Division I level, where he became an assistant under Bobby Hurley with the University at Buffalo.
 When Hurley left for Arizona State in 2015, Oats took over as a first-year head coach for Buffalo Bulls.
 In four seasons at the helm, the Bulls won three MAC Tournaments, two MAC regular season titles, and reached the second round in two of his three NCAA Tournament appearances.